lihtian285/terraform/aws/playbook/readme.md

 `user_data` - The path to the user_data file.
 Terraform will include the contents of this file while launching the instance<br />
 `tags` - A map for setting AWS tags<br />

-<h1>Usage</h1>
+# Usage

-`You` can use this in your terraform template with the following steps.
+You can use this in your terraform template with the following steps.

-Adding a module resource to your template, e.g. main.tf module "ec2_instance" {
+Adding a module resource to your template, e.g. `main.tf`

+module "ec2_instance"
   instance_type = "${var.instance_type}"
   instance_name = "${var.instance_name}"
   ami_id = "${var.ami_id}"